 Mobile dating apps try to woo women

 The mobile app Tinder makes about 2 million “matches” a day.
-It's just one of the online dating brands under the banner of IAC.

 The online dating industry now pulls in about a billion and a half dollars a year.
 As more people use smartphones and location-based services, a number of companies have come out with mobile dating apps.
 But so far, Tinder has been the only app to gain a strong following with women.